-The Loan-To-Cost (LTC) Ratio is calculated by dividing the Loan Amount by the Construction Cost to compare the financing amount with the cost of the property, expressed as a percentage.
+The Loan-to-Cost (LTC) Ratio is calculated by dividing the loan amount by the construction cost to compare the financing amount with the cost of a property, and this is expressed as a percentage.

-The LTC ratio is used to determine the amount or percentage of a loan that the lender will issue for project financing on the basis of the construction costs.
-Following the completion of the construction, the project will be revalued.
+The LTC ratio is used to determine the amount or percentage of a loan that the lender will issue for real estate project financing, on the basis of the construction costs.
+Following the completion of construction, the project will be revalued.

 The higher the LTC ratio, the higher the risk of the loan for the lender.
-As such, most lenders have set LTC ratio limits for the amount they are willing to lend to finance the project.
-Most lenders have this capped at 80% of the total project cost.
-There are some exceptions providing higher LTC financing that come with a higher interest rate to make up for the increased risk to lenders.
+As such, most lenders have set LTC ratio limits for the amount they are willing to lend to finance a real estate project, and most lenders have this capped at 80% of the total project cost.
+There are some exceptions, however, where higher LTC financing comes with a higher interest rate to make up for the increased risk to the lender.